0xAX/linux-insides/Timers/timers-1.md

 extern unsigned long volatile __jiffy_data jiffies;
 ```

 during initialization process.
-This global variable will be incremented each time each time during timer interrupt.
+This global variable will be incremented each time during timer interrupt.
 Besides this, near the `jiffies` variable we can see definition of the similar variable

 ```C
 extern u64 jiffies_64;